terminal-guy/Notes/Permanent Notes/Quotes.md

 ^911383

+- > The first principle is that you must not fool yourself, and you are the easiest person to fool. - [[Richard Feyman]], Nobel Price - winning physicist

-- > It was something wanted, and we decided there was no point in putting it off.
+> It was something wanted, and we decided there was no point in putting it off.
 The timing is never right to have a baby.
 >> And so it is for quitting you job. -  4-HOUR WORK WEEK, by [[Tim Ferris]]
+>>
+> The first principle is that you must not fool yourself, and you are the easiest person to fool. - [[Richard Feyman]], Nobel Price - winning physicist

 > Beg for forgiveness, don't ask for permission. -  4-HOUR WORK WEEK, by [[Tim Ferris]]